Priyanshi-33/OTT-Customer-Churn-Analysis/README.md

 - Quantify the revenue and estimated CLTV impact of customer churn.
 - Segment customers based on churn risk to support retention prioritization.

+##  Dataset

+The project uses a raw OTT customer dataset containing subscription, customer, churn, complaint, and revenue-related information.

+The dataset includes:

+- Customer and subscription details
+- Subscription start and cancellation dates
+- Subscription type, plan type, and contract type
+- Monthly charges and customer lifetime value (CLTV)
+- Customer complaints and escalation information
+- Customer demographic and location details

+The original raw dataset is stored separately in the `data/` folder to preserve the source data and support reproducibility.

+**Dataset file:** `data/customer_churn_data_raw.xlsx`

 ##  Tech Stack

 - **Python**